Here are more than fifty (50) frequently asked questions (FAQ) about how to become a home health aide (HHA).

 What does HHA stand for?

 HHA is an abbreviation for a “home health aide”.
-They help patient in the home with personal care, light housekeeper, preparation of meals and monitor the patient’s condition.
+They help patients in the home with personal care, light housekeeper, preparation of meals and monitor the patient’s condition.

 What does a HHA do?